ohmae/touch-icon-extractor/README.md

 Whether an icon exists or not can not be known until you try HTTP communication.

 This is an inefficient, but there are Web sites that are still deployed in this way.
-You should try only if you can not get it by the method in the previous section
+You should try only if you can not get it by the method in the previous section.
+_Please be aware that this method can be annoying to the website administrator._

 If you want this information, as following